Kendralabs/tapanalyticstoolkit.github.io/index.md

 - Jupyter notebook with Spark-tk examples
 - Capabilities for working with TensorFlow

-Explore these toolkit capabilities by using the navigation menu on the left.
+Explore these toolkit capabilities by using the navigation menu on the left or walking through the project repos below.

 The TAP ATK project is located at: [https://github.com/tapanalyticstoolkit](https://github.com/tapanalyticstoolkit)